cubiclesoft/barebones-cms-shortcode-bb_flash/README.md

 To install this shortcode, use the built-in Barebones CMS extension installer.

-Click "Configure Security" from within the content widget options list to set up the new shortcode's security options.
+Once installed, click "Configure Security" from within the content widget options list to set up the new shortcode's security options.

 Manual Installation
 -------------------

 Upload the 'support' and 'widgets' subdirectories to your Barebones CMS installation.

-Click "Configure Security" from within the content widget options list to set up the new shortcode's security options.
+Once installed, click "Configure Security" from within the content widget options list to set up the new shortcode's security options.